 This list carries over from year to year.
-It is a list of all IID program component codes and PHC, CLASS, DAHS, RC and STAR+PLUS contracts operated by the provider's combined entity grouped by Cost Report Group Codes.
+It is a list of all fee-for-service contracts separated by the provider's combined entity grouped by Cost Report Group Codes.
 For each cost report group, the preparer must indicate in the left-most column whether the component code or all contracts in the Cost Report Group were active during the entire cost report period.
 If the answer to this question for a specific component code/contract is "No", then an explanation must be entered in the Note column.
+(Not Applicable to Accountability Reports).

-If the preparer believes that one or more additional contracts should be added to the prepopulated list or that a component code/contract included in the prepopulated list should be deleted, contact HHSC Provider Finance at costinformationpfd@hhs.texas.gov for assistance.
+If the preparer believes that one or more additional contracts should be added to the prepopulated list or that a component code/contract included in the prepopulated list should be deleted, contact HHSC PFD at costinformationPFD@hhs.texas.gov for assistance.
 Providers cannot add to or delete from this list independently.
 Failure to correctly verify this list may result in all STAIRS cost reports for the combined entity being returned as unacceptable.